Rwema25/AE-project/README.md

 # AE-project
 The “Advancing Climate Data Integration in Agroecological Research” project, aims to improve the capacity of agroecological researchers and practitioners to integrate climate data into their work.
-Access the GitHub repository [here](https://github.com/Rwema25/AEproject) for easy navigation and reference.
+Access the GitHub repository [here](https://github.com/Rwema25/AEproject) and [web page](https://rwema25.github.io/AEproject/) for easy navigation and reference.

 <details>
   <summary> Climate datasets documentation </summary>